 Beatrice Anduze-Faris, M.D

 Vice President, Global Clinical Compliance & Continuous Improvement (GCC&CI), Global Development Operations

-Beatrice earned her Medical Degree in 1993 from the Faculty of Medicine Pierre & Marie Curie in Paris, France, and completed her general medicine residency at the Pitié-Salpêtrière Hospital where she practiced for several years, caring for people living with HIV/AIDS and conducting clinical research both as an investigator and a clinical monitor.
+Beatrice earned her M.D. from the Faculty of Medicine Pierre & Marie Curie in Paris, France, and completed her general medicine residency at the Pitié-Salpêtrière Hospital.
+Here, Beatrice practiced for several years, caring for people living with HIV/AIDS and conducting clinical research both as an investigator and a clinical monitor.

 Interests and Expertise

 Inspired by family members in the medical profession, Beatrice decided to become a doctor at age five.
-That early choice didn't stop her from exploring many different paths, including entering business school or pursuing her passion for flight.
-At age 16, she traveled alone to the United States and flew a Cessna from Boston to Sacramento in 12 days.
-Her sense of adventure also encouraged her to move to the U.S. in 2003, when she transitioned to Bristol Myers Squibb corporate headquarters.
+That early choice didn't stop her from exploring alternate paths, including aeronautics.
+Her passion for flight started at age 16 when she traveled alone to the United States and flew a Cessna from Massachusetts to California in 12 days.
+Her sense of adventure drove her to move to the U.S. in 2003.
 While embracing new professional challenges, she also found time to earn her private pilot license.
-Along with her husband Adam and son Ethan, she now calls central New Jersey home.
+Along with her husband and son, she now calls New Jersey home.